-You are invited to complete the second survey on the safe reopening of schools and to share the survey within your network.
+The second survey on the safe reopening of schools is now closed and results are being analysed.
 The aim of the survey is to gather the experiences and opinions of education and health professionals about the processes in place in their countries and territories to reopen schools safely during the COVID-19 pandemic, and to keep them open.

 - A Health Promotion Focus on COVID-19.
 Keep the Trojan horse out of our health systems: Promote health for ALL in times of crisis and beyond!

 The Health Promotion section of the European Public Health Association, IUHPE and the UNESCO Chair Global Health & Education would like to share five talking points that could evolve into a more refined and targeted public health discussion on the implications of this pandemic, from a health promotion perspective.

 - Actions during the COVID-19 pandemic to protect the most vulnerable population: what is the potency amid chaos?